Yamato-Security/hayabusa/README.md

 * Creates a single easy-to-analyze CSV timeline for forensic investigations and incident response.
 * Threat hunting based on IoC signatures written in easy to read/create/edit YML based hayabusa rules.
 * Sigma rule support to convert sigma rules to hayabusa rules.
-* Currently it supports the most sigma rules compared to other similar tools and even supports count rules.
+* Currently it supports the most sigma rules compared to other similar tools and even supports count rules and new aggregators such as `|equalsfield`.
 * Event log statistics.
 (Useful for getting a picture of what types of events there are and for tuning your log settings.)
 * Rule tuning configuration by excluding unneeded or noisy rules.
 * MITRE ATT&CK mapping of tactics (only in saved CSV files).
 * Rule level tuning.
 * Create a list of unique pivot keywords to quickly identify abnormal users, hostnames, processes, etc... as well as correlate events.
+* Output all fields for more thorough investigations.

 # Planned Features

 * Enterprise-wide hunting on all endpoints.
-* Japanese language support.
 * MITRE ATT&CK heatmap generation.
 * User logon and failed logon summary.
-* Input from JSON logs.
-* JSON support for sending alerts to Elastic Stack/Splunk, etc...

 # Downloads